atreyasha/spp-explainability/docs/develop.md

             12. fix looping over transition matrices as per modelling scripts

+            13. consider removing `detach` calls on registered buffers since they have no gradients, and instead just use `clone` -\> but need to check this to be sure

         2.  check if it is possible to port the entire backpointer concept inside the sopa model as an exec-mode